hubmapconsortium-graveyard/hubmap-sample-metadata/README.md

+## 💥 *Deprecated and archived* 💥

+This was an experiment: we learned some things, but development will not continue in this repo.

 # hubmap-sample-metadata

 This is a test bed for demonstrating how the HCA Metadata Standard and W3C PROV will be used in HuBMAP.